LiminalVR/Liminal-SDK/README.md

 ### Setup Git
 > - If you do not have Git installed, Download Git https://git-scm.com/downloads
 > - Once git has been installed, open Comand Prompt and type git, it should recognize git.
+> - Confirm it by going opening command prompt (windows key > cmd ) then type git.
+It should give you a start with `usage: git`

+#### In the case that it does not work, you will have to do the following.
 > - Otherwise, locate yourpath/cmd/git.exe, copy the path to just yurpath/cmd/
 > - Add the path to cmd to your Environment Variables.
 (Press Window, Search Environment Variables)